Classification of homogeneous Einstein metrics on pseudo-hyperbolic spaces: The classification of the groups acting transitively on pseudo-hyperbolic spaces.

 \end{theorem}

 \begin{proof} Clearly, if $G$ is one of the groups in Table 2, then $G$ acts effectively and transitively on the corresponding space.
 We shall prove that if $G$ is a subgroup satisfying (1-4) and acting transitively and effectively, then it is contained in Table 2.
+From the assumption that $G$ acts completely reducible, we get $G$ is reductive.

 The transitivity of $G$ on $\mathbb CH^{n}_{r}=H^{2n+1}_{2r+1}/U(1)$ implies that $G\,U(1)$ acts transitively on $H^{2n+1}_{2r+1}$.
 There exists a complex structure $I$ on $\mathbb{R}^{2n+2}$ such that $I\in Z(G\,U(1))$ (e.g. take $I=i\mathrm{Id}_{2n+2}\in G\,U(1)\subset SO_0(2n-2r,2r+2)$), and therefore, $G\,U(1)\subset U(m-s,s+1)$.
 By the transitivity of $G\,U(1)$ on $H^{2n+1}_{2r+1}=SU(n-r,r+1)U(1)/SU(n-r,r)U(1)$, we get It follows that $G$ acts transitively on $H^{2n+1}_{2r+1}=SU(n-r,r+1)U(1)/SU(n-r,r)U(1)$.
 On the other hand, the effectivity of $G$ on $\mathbb CH^{m}_{s}$ clearly implies that $G$ acts also effectively on $H^{2n+1}_{2r+1}$ and $G\cap U(1)=\{e\}$.
 Hence, by Table 1 of Theorem \ref{t:3.1}, $G \in\{SU(m-s,s+1)/Z_{m+1} , Sp(m-s,s+1)/Z_{2} , Sp^\pi(m+1)/Z_{2} \}$.